Virtualization Best Practices

 5.3.3 Opening images containing LVM #

-guest image also uses VG name system
+guest image also uses VG name system, LVM will

 complain during its activation.
 A workaround is to temporarily